jimasp/behave-vsc/README.md

   - Step matching does not always match as per behave.
 It uses a simple regex match via replacing `{foo}` -> `{.*}`.
 As such, it does *not* consider `re` regex matching like `(?P<foo>foo)`, typed parameters like `{foo:d}`, or `cfparse` cardinal parameters like `{foo:?}`.

   - Step navigation only finds features and steps that are inside your project folder.
-If you import steps in python from outside your project folder it won't find them, however you can install external steps as a python package and use the `importedSteps` setting to enable navigation.
+If you import steps in python from outside your project folder it won't find them, however you can e.g. install a step library as a python package within your project folder and use the `importedSteps` setting to enable navigation for those steps.

-- There is currently a [bug](https://github.com/microsoft/vscode-extension-samples/issues/728) in vscode itself where a test will no longer play from within the editor window when you add spaces or autoformat a feature file.
-A workaround is to close the feature file and reopen it.

 - Individual test durations are taken from behave junit xml files, not actual execution time.